seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnRegion
-<writing-an-llvm-pass-runOnRegion>` for every region in the program being
+<writing-an-llvm37-pass-runOnRegion>` for every region in the program being
 compiled.

-.. _writing-an-llvm-pass-BasicBlockPass:
+.. _writing-an-llvm37-pass-BasicBlockPass:

 The ``BasicBlockPass`` class
 ----------------------------

 ``BasicBlockPass``\ es are just like :ref:`FunctionPass's
-<writing-an-llvm-pass-FunctionPass>` , except that they must limit their scope
+<writing-an-llvm37-pass-FunctionPass>` , except that they must limit their scope
 of inspection and modification to a single basic block at a time.
 As such, they are **not** allowed to do any of the following:

 #.
 Modify or inspect any basic blocks outside of the current one.
 #.
 Maintain state across invocations of :ref:`runOnBasicBlock
-   <writing-an-llvm-pass-runOnBasicBlock>`.
+   <writing-an-llvm37-pass-runOnBasicBlock>`.
 #.
 Modify the control flow graph (by altering terminator instructions)
 #.
 Any of the things forbidden for :ref:`FunctionPasses
-   <writing-an-llvm-pass-FunctionPass>`.
+   <writing-an-llvm37-pass-FunctionPass>`.

 ``BasicBlockPass``\ es are useful for traditional local and "peephole" optimizations.
 They may override the same :ref:`doInitialization(Module &)
-<writing-an-llvm-pass-doInitialization-mod>` and :ref:`doFinalization(Module &)
+<writing-an-llvm37-pass-doInitialization-mod>` and :ref:`doFinalization(Module &)
-<writing-an-llvm-pass-doFinalization-mod>` methods that :ref:`FunctionPass's
+<writing-an-llvm37-pass-doFinalization-mod>` methods that :ref:`FunctionPass's
-<writing-an-llvm-pass-FunctionPass>` have, but also have the following virtual
+<writing-an-llvm37-pass-FunctionPass>` have, but also have the following virtual
 methods that may also be implemented:

 The ``doInitialization(Function &)`` method